Wednesday, May 20, 2026

 Social misogyny has devastating consequences for every country in the world and we need to face the truth and work to address it.
 This is why Do It Like a Woman is an important book.

-The version of this book can be written in one million other ways with lots of different women, but this is what Caroline Criado Perez put together with comprehensive research, while sharing the experiences of human beings fighting the good fight against structures of corruption and injustice.
+Different versions of this book can be written in one million other ways with lots of different women, but this is what Caroline Criado Perez put together with comprehensive research.
+She shares the experiences of human beings fighting the good fight against structures of corruption and injustice.

 Let’s focus for a moment on the imposed stereotype that considers women “irrational.”
 Here’s a thought on this on page 56: